By Ruby Bolaria

 “Taking pictures on the phone has been used to stop harassers and even led to police intervention,” said Loukaitou-Sideris.

-The best strategies whether its including more involvement in the form of police or transit agency action is still unclear.
+The best strategy, whether it is including more involvement in the form of police or transit agency action, is still unclear.
 However, the panelists agreed people need to act when they see harassment in order to make a change our culture.

 I am a proud transit user and will not let the malicious actions of a few ruin that.
 I am part of the majority, not the aggressors.
 It’s time we remind them of that.